Why We Can’t Measure Innovation, Culture or Qualityby Stacey Barr |

-When many people start out looking for good KPIs and performance measures, they don’t realise that their opening question is a big part of the problem they have finding those good measures.
-They’ll ask, ‘how do you measure innovation?’
+When many people start out looking for good KPIs and performance measures, they’ll ask ‘how do you measure innovation?’
 Or ‘how do you measure culture?’
+They don’t realise that their opening question is a big part of the problem they have finding those good measures.
 They’re asking how to measure broad concepts, and that’s the problem.

 We can’t measure broad concepts.
 We can only measure specific attributes about those concepts.
 That’s because most concepts are too complex to summarise with one or two universal measures.